Retains properties at temperatures from -70℃ to +100℃: Shape memory alloy created in Tomsk

 A unique alloy has been created at the Siberian Physical-Technical Institute (SFTI) of Tomsk State University (TSU).
 The material remembers its shape and returns to its original state at temperatures from -70℃ to +100℃.
-This was reported by the university's press service.
+This was reported by the press service of the university.

 The development will ensure safety in the production of icebreakers.

-Our development will help improve various engineering devices, in particular, sensors and dampers, or damping structures that reduce the force of vibrations or impacts.
-A part made of the alloy will replace multi-component complex structures and extend the operation of such devices during multiple actuation cycles, improve their efficiency and increase performance, and eliminate emergency situations.
+Our development will help improve various engineering devices, in particular, sensors and dampers, which reduce the force of vibrations or impacts.
+A part made of alloy will replace multi-component complex structures and extend the operation of such devices with multiple actuation cycles, improve their efficiency and increase performance, and eliminate emergency situations.

 The new alloy is a three-component single crystal made of nickel, cobalt and aluminum CoNiAl.
 The material is capable of changing its dimensions by 12% under mechanical stress, and then restoring its original shape again.